 - IGF 2020 Anti-Doping Policy – to be released

 - WADA 2020 Prohibited List – to be released

 - IGF Anti-Doping Handbook for Tokyo 2020 Olympic Games – to be released

 - IOC Anti-Doping Rules for the Tokyo 2020 Olympic Games – to be released

 Therapeutic Use Exemption (TUE)

-If you have an illness or condition that requires a medication containing a substance that is on the Prohibited List, a Therapeutic Use Exemption (TUE) may be granted that enables you to take the medication without committing a Doping Offence.
+If you have an illness or condition that requires a medication containing a substance that is on the Prohibited List in force, a Therapeutic Use Exemption (TUE) may be granted that enables you to take the medication without committing a doping offence.

 For more information on TUEs, please see the section on TUEs on the Anti-Doping page.

 IGF Registered Testing Pools for Tokyo 2020

 - Men (dates tbc) – to be released